delcroip/dolibarr_project_timesheet/README.md

     - simple attendance logging

 # Next developement for other release
-- integrate weekly hour in the ts messages along with a week total (possible issue with splitted week)
 - finetune the modules rights management (admin ...)
 - handle the right for cust /  supplier / other approval
 - show the Quantity in the step 2 of invoicing (js)